 POLICY OPTIONS AVAILABLE IF YOU HAVE ARRHYTHMIA

-Having an arrhythmia will not stop you from qualifying from different types of burial insurance.
+Having an arrhythmia will not stop you from qualifying from different types of burial insurance, funeral insurance, cremation insurance, or final expense insurance.

 Burial insurance is a whole life insurance policy with a death benefit ranging from $5,000 to a maximum of $50,000.